 - Without patient authorization, a health care provider generally cannot disclose PHI to a third party for the third party to make marketing communications about products or services, unless the third party is making the communication on behalf of a health care provider (i.e., as the provider’s business associate)

 HHS OIG Application of Administrative Enforcement Authority

-The Office of the Inspector General (OIG) at the US Department of Health and Human Services (HHS) updated its FAQs on the application of the OIG’s administrative enforcement authority over arrangements directly connected to the COIVD-19 public health emergency.
+The OIG at HHS updated its FAQs on the application of the OIG’s administrative enforcement authority over arrangements directly connected to the COVID-19 public health emergency.
 For example, pursuant to certain safeguards, both the provision of telecommunications technologies by a mental health or substance use disorder provider to a patient and free access to a hospital’s telehealth platform by physicians on its medical staff likely present a sufficiently low risk of fraud and abuse.

 FTC and DOJ Joint Statement on Collusion in US Labor Markets